Financial Aid Resources for Undocumented Students

 • Is need-based financial aid available for undocumented students?

-Undocumented students are not eligible for federal student aid. (i.e., Pell Grants, student loans, Federal Work Study).
-However, a few colleges and universities DO offer some institutional financial aid and/or make merit scholarships available to undocumented students.
+Undocumented students are not eligible for federal student aid. (i.e., Federal Pell Grants, Federal Direct Loans, Federal Work Study).
+However, some colleges and universities do offer institutional financial aid and/or merit scholarships to undocumented students.

-• Which colleges offer need-based aid and merit scholarships to undocumented students?
+• Which colleges offer need-based aid and/or merit scholarships to undocumented students?

-• Does my parents’ citizenship status affect my eligibility for federal student aid or DC state aid?
+• Does my parents’ citizenship status affect my eligibility for federal student aid or DC aid?

-No. Your parents’ citizenship status does not affect your eligibility for federal student aid or DCTAG.
-In fact, the FAFSA doesn’t even ask about your parents’ status.
+No, your parents’ citizenship status does not affect your eligibility for federal student aid or DC aid (i.e., DCTAG, Mayor’s Scholars, DC Futures).
+In fact, the FAFSA doesn’t even ask about your parents’ citizenship status.

 • What should I do if my parents are undocumented and I need to complete the FAFSA?